Tropes associated with the Black Company in the North

 Living Legend: Singh is widely reviled — and revered, by the Stranglers — for being one of the most successful Stranglers in memory, having killed hundreds of people personally and without arm-holders.

-Kick the Dog: Steals Lady and Croaker's child after making it the vessel for the Daughter of the Night.
+Kick the Dog: Steals Lady and Croaker's child after preparing her as the Daughter of the Night.

 Red Right Hand: Along with many other Deceivers present at a critical ceremony, Singh is marked permanently with a red spot on one of his hands.